An outline of shifted Poisson structures and deformation quantisation in derived differential geometry: Functoriality, derived and higher Lie groupoids

 On equivalence classes of Poisson structures or of quantisations, functoriality for quasi-submersions which are homotopy local diffeomorphisms is now clear, with a Poisson structure on $Y$ giving rise to a Poisson structure on $X$ via the maps

-Abstract homotopy theory then permits us to extend this functor to all homotopy local diffeomorphisms of super dg NQ-manifolds, because the homotopy category of a model category is the same as that of the subcategory of cofibrations.
-Explicitly, for any $Y$, there exists a ``path object'' $PY$ (cf. \cite[Definition 1.2.4]{hovey}), which comes with a quasi-submersion $PY \to Y \by Y$ and a levelwise quasi-isomorphism $Y \to PY$ which is a section of both the projection maps $PY \to Y$.
+Abstract homotopy theory then permits us to extend this functor to all homotopy local diffeomorphisms of super dg NQ-manifolds, because the homotopy category of a model category is the same as that of the subcategory of cofibrations, with $\infty$-categorical generalisations as in \cite[\S \ref{DQpoisson-intBCsn}]{DQpoisson}.

+Explicitly, for any $Y$, model structures guarantee existence of a ``path object'' $PY$ (cf. \cite[Definition 1.2.4]{hovey}), which comes with a quasi-submersion $PY \to Y \by Y$ and a levelwise quasi-isomorphism $Y \to PY$ which is a section of both the projection maps $PY \to Y$.
+For a sketch of the construction in our setting, see Example \ref{pathex}.

 Then for any map $f \co X \to Y$, the first projection gives a quasi-submersive levelwise quasi-isomorphism $X \by_YPY \to X$ admitting a section, which combines with the second projection $X \by_YPY \to Y$ to factorise $f$.
-When $X$ is a homotopy local diffeomorphism, repeated application of Lemma \ref{hfetlemma} gives
+When $X$ is a homotopy local diffeomorphism, repeated application of Proposition \ref{hfetlemma} gives

 This suffices in cases such as $2$-shifted structures in Example \ref{exCasimir} where $\cP$ has no homotopy groups, but in general descent and gluing arguments for these structures are required, involving $\infty$-categories, or $m$-categories if the higher homotopy groups $\pi_{>m}\cP(X,n)$ vanish.
 As in \cite[\S \ref{poisson-descentsn}]{poisson}, the data here are best suited to construct complete Segal spaces in the sense of \cite[\S 6]{rezk}.